 Lars, “Lars and the Real Girl”

-This quirky Indie starring Ryan Gosling gives plenty of reasons why titular character Lars is a little bit different: his mother died giving birth to him, his anti-social father blames him for her death, his old brother leaves the family at a young age, etc. But a number of people in the Aspie community have insisted that Lars is also autistic.
+This quirky Indie starring Ryan Gosling gives plenty of reasons why titular character Lars is a little bit different: his mother died giving birth to him, his anti-social father blames him for her death, his older brother leaves the family at a young age, etc. But a number of people in the Aspie community have insisted that Lars is also autistic.
 After all, he compares being touched to an excruciating burn-like sensation and he continuously rejects offers of social interaction.
 Whether autistic or not, Lars forces both his fellow characters and audiences to face exactly what it means to be different, and that all of our individual differences actually make us all quite normal.

 Mary and Max, “Mary and Max”

-“Mary and Max” may be an animated, claymation film, but don’t mistake this for a feel-good children’s film.
+“Mary and Max” may be a claymation film, but don’t mistake this for a feel-good children’s film.
 Rather, this sweet Australian movie explores a number of themes that have to do with the autism spectrum.
 Mary, an eight-year old Australian girl who is often teased at school because of a birthmark on her forehead, randomly chooses an American out of a New York City phone book to write a letter to out of loneliness.
 She chooses Max, a 44-year old man who happens to have Asperger’s.
 The two continue their correspondence for many years.
 Max finds joy and further self-understanding through his letters, while Mary finds answers to her own feelings of self-worth and loneliness.

 Brick Heck, “The Middle“